expressjs/express/Security.md

 ## Comments on this Policy

-If you have suggestions on how this process could be improved please submit a pull request.
+If you have suggestions on how this process could be improved please submit pull request.